Charles François de Rouvroy

-Charles François Siméon de Rouvroy, called Monseigneur de Saint-Simon (executed 1794) was a French bishop.
+Charles François Siméon de Rouvroy, called Monseigneur de Saint-Simon ([ʃaʁl fʁɑ̃swa simeɔ̃ də ʁuvʁwa]; 5 April 1727 - executed in Paris, 26 July 1794) was a French bishop.
 He was the last bishop of Agde.

 Family

-He was the son of Louis de Rouvroy, marquis de Sandricourt and was the uncle of Claude Henri de Rouvroy, comte de Saint-Simon.
+He was the son of Louis de Rouvroy, marquis de Sandricourt (1679-1751) and was the uncle of Claude Henri de Rouvroy, comte de Saint-Simon.

 He belonged to a minor branch of the Dukes of Saint-Simon.
 He studied in the College of Harcourt and obtained a degree in theology.

 Career

-After his ordination 1759 by his nephew mgr.
-Claude - Charles de Rouvroy, he became member of the 'Académie royale des Inscriptions et Belles-Lettres.
+After his ordination 1759 by his uncle mgr.
+Claude-Charles de Rouvroy (1695-1760), Bishop of Metz, he became member of the 'Académie royale des Inscriptions et Belles-Lettres.
 He was a fond collector of books and spent nights in his library, suffering from asthma.

 During the French Revolution the bishop was arrested and executed by Guillotine.